hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_static_website.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Storage Account Queue Properties.
+* `create` - (Defaults to 30 minutes) Used when creating the Storage Account Static Website .
-* `update` - (Defaults to 30 minutes) Used when updating the Storage Account Queue Properties.
+* `update` - (Defaults to 30 minutes) Used when updating the Storage Account Static Website .
-* `read` - (Defaults to 5 minutes) Used when retrieving the Storage Account Queue Properties.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Storage Account Static Website .
-* `delete` - (Defaults to 30 minutes) Used when deleting the Storage Account Queue Properties.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Storage Account Static Website .

 ## Import

-Storage Accounts can be imported using the `resource id`, e.g.
+Storage Account Static Websites can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_storage_account_static_website.mysite /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/myresourcegroup/providers/Microsoft.Storage/storageAccounts/myaccount